CPSC-1517/cpsc1517-1241-a02-workbook-swu/README.md

-# Basic Starter Kit
+# Instructor Workbook for CPSC1517-1241-A02

-## Owner your name
+## Owner Sam Wu

-alter this statement to indicate the usage of this repository
+This workbook will be used to save classroom demonstrations.
+There will be nothing in the repository that is for evaluation marks.